- Participation and entry are free.

 - Once you have registered and are ready to submit your composition, go to the "Submit Composition" page of this website and follow the steps on that page.
-You will be asked to upload an mp3 audio file and PDF score of your composition and to mail four printed copies of your score to the National Young Composers Challenge.
-Printed scores must be mailed and postmarked no later than the score submission deadline listed in the schedule at the bottom of this page.
+You will be asked to upload an mp3 audio file and PDF score of your composition, and to mail four printed copies of your score to the National Young Composers Challenge.
+Printed scores must be mailed and postmarked no later than the October 1 deadline for submission.

-- Any time before the score submission deadline, you can review or replace the mp3 audio file or PDF score that you have uploaded, by going to the "Submit Composition" page of this website.
+- Any time until the October 1 deadline for submission has passed, you can review and/or replace the mp3 audio file or PDF score that you have uploaded, by going to the "Submit Composition" page of this website.

-You may submit your composition any time after you register as long as you meet the submission dealine and you are between the ages of 13 and 18 on the date that your mailed scores are postmarked.
+You must be between the ages of 13 and 18 on the date that your mailed scores are postmarked.

 Submission materials will not be returned.